adele/omicsMA/README.md

 ```r
 devtools::install_github("adele/omicsMA", dependencies=TRUE)
 ```
+Note: if you are asked to update packages, then press "a" for all.

 All releases are available at https://github.com/adele/omicsMA/releases.
 If you want a specific version of the omicsMA R package, for example, v1.0, you can install it directly from the URL:
 ```r
 install.packages("https://github.com/adele/omicsMA/releases/download/v1.0/omicsMA_1.0.tar.gz", repos=NULL, method="libcurl", dependencies=TRUE)
 ```